Z6dev/Operation-Squaria/README.md

 # Folder structure

 - `src` - source code for the kaplay project/game
-- `build` - for distribution, or host game in any provider I guess
+- `dist` - for distribution, or host game in any provider I guess

 ## Development